Libensemble/libensemble/docs/resource_manager/resources_index.rst

 ================

 libEnsemble comes with built-in resource management.
-This entails the detection of available resources (e.g. nodelists, core counts and GPUs), and the allocation of resources to workers.
+This entails the detection of available resources (e.g., nodelists, core counts and GPUs), and the allocation of resources to workers.

 Resource management can be disabled by setting